juanfernandes/gridle/README.md

 ## And more...

 That's not finished.
-Gridle offer you a lot of features and advanced settings that you can discover on the full website.
+Gridle offers you a lot of features and advanced settings that you can discover on the full website.
 When I say that Gridle is powerful and fully customizable, I really mean it!

 ## [Visit Website](http://gridle.org/) for full documentation